nselby/nselby.github.io/_posts/2016-10-11-Starsky-And-Hutch-In-Panama.md

 In one section of your article, you complain that the government is forcing poor Yahoo! to allow it to search for specific things, and in another part, you complain that, surely, the government would <em>really</em> only look for people who presumably take steps to hide their actions.
 I'm going to let you work out the rest, since I think I've made my point.
 If I seem irritated, it's, again, not because I am mad at you for raising these challenges.
 It's because in doing it you've adopted a tone that is at once wrong and also dismissive of those who don't see the value of the "truths" you present.

-If you truly desire to engage with law enforcmement and those who influence and make policy governing it, you will be welcomed with open arms.
+If you truly desire to engage with law enforcement and those who influence and make policy governing it, you will be welcomed with open arms.
 I just would beg you to learn a little something about that which you seek to influence.
 Your technical comments are, I'm sure, spot on.
 Technologists are like sand on the beach.

 What our society needs is critical thinkers who understand the limits and applications of technologies, and who appreciate enough to understand the problems these technologies seek to solve.
 To accomplish that, you must (and I really insist that this is a requirement) gain as full an understanding of the problem (its workstreams, processes, conditions, desires, and actual challenges) as you have of the technological approaches to solving them.